Generic Name: Megestrol acetate

 |Mean Change in Daily Caloric Intake:|

-The following figures are the results of mean weight changes for patients evaluable for efficacy in trials 1 and 2.
+Presented below are the results of mean weight changes for patients evaluable for efficacy in Trials 1 and 2.

 Indications and Usage for Megestrol